aishidutta13/Emerging-Technology-Trends-Analysis/README.md

 - Understand developer demographics such as age, country, and education.
 - Clean and transform multi-value survey fields.
 - Convert raw survey data into a structured dashboard-ready format.
-- Present insights through an IBM Cognos-style dashboard.
+- Present insights through a visual dashboard.

 ## Dataset